arvkay/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6-multiple_permissions - A shell script that adds multiple permissions to owner, groups and others 7-everybody - A shell script that adds execute permissions to owner, groups and others 8-James_Bond - A shell script that gives all permissions to others and revokes all permissions from groups and users on the file hello
+9-John_Doe - A shell script that gives specific permissions to file hello